 Harvoni can cure hepatitis C infection in most people in 12 weeks.
 Before DAAs became available, hepatitis C treatments took longer.
 They also required several tablets and injections, had lower cure rates, and caused more severe side effects.

-Harvoni seems to cause few side effects, and the ones it does cause tend to be mild.
-But because Harvoni is so new, we’re still learning about its side effects.
+Harvoni seems to cause few side effects.
+The ones it does cause tend to be mild.
+But because Harvoni is relatively new, we’re still learning about its side effects.

-Also, the drug sofosbuvir has been linked with serious depression or thoughts of suicide in rare cases.
-Sofosbuvir is one of the drugs in Harvoni.
+However, even that link hasn’t been fully established.
 It’s not clear whether sofosbuvir itself causes depression.
-This is because it’s typically used with other hepatitis C drugs, such as interferon and ribavirin.
-These two drugs are known to cause depression, so they may be the cause of that side effect in patients taking sofosbuvir.
+That’s because sofosbuvir has typically been used in combination with other hepatitis C drugs, such as interferon and ribavirin.
+And these two drugs are known to cause depression, so they may be the cause of that side effect in people taking sofosbuvir.

-If you decide to try Harvoni, talk with your doctor about your risk of depression.
+If you decide you’d like to try Harvoni, talk with your doctor about your risk of depression.
 They should have the latest information about the drug’s effects, including reports from clinical trials.